Brahma: Vedic literature

 In the pantheistic Kutsayana Hymn, the Upanishad asserts that one's Soul is Brahman, and this Ultimate Reality, Cosmic Universal or God is within each living being.
-It equates the atman (Soul, Self) within to be Brahma and various alternate manifestations of Brahman, as follows, "Thou art Brahma, thou art Vishnu, thou art Rudra (Shiva), thou art Agni, Varuna, Vayu, Indra, thou art All."
+It equates the atman (Soul, Self) within to be Brahma and various alternate manifestations of Brahman, as follows, "Thou art Brahma, thou art Vishnu, thou art Shiva, thou art Agni, Varuna, Vayu, Indra, thou art All."

-In verse (5,2), Brahma, Vishnu, and Shiva are mapped into the theory of Guṇa, that is qualities, psyche and innate tendencies the text describes can be found in all living beings.
-This chapter of the Maitri Upanishad asserts that the universe emerged from darkness (tamas), first as passion characterized by innate quality (rajas), which then refined and differentiated into purity and goodness (sattva).
+In verse (5,2), Brahma, Vishnu, Shiva are mapped into the theory of Guṇas, that is qualities, psyche and innate tendencies the text describes can be found in all living beings.
+This chapter of the Maitrayaniya Upanishad asserts that the universe emerged from darkness (tamas), first as passion characterized by innate quality (rajas), which then refined and differentiated into purity and goodness (sattva).
 Of these three qualities, rajas are then mapped to Brahma, as follows:

-While the Maitri Upanishad maps Brahma with one of the elements of the guṇa theory of Hinduism, the text does not depict him as one of the trifunctional elements of the Hindu Trimurti idea found in later Puranic literature.
+While the Maitrayaniya Upanishad maps Brahma with one of the elements of the guṇas theory of Hinduism, the text does not depict him as one of the trifunctional elements of the Hindu Trimurti idea found in later Puranic literature.

 Post-Vedic, Epics and Puranas

-During the post-Vedic period, Brahma was a prominent deity and his sect existed during the 2nd to 6th century CE.
-Early texts like Brahmananda Purana describe that there was nothing but an eternal ocean.
+During the post-Vedic period, Brahma was a prominent god and his sect existed during the 2nd century CE to 6th century CE.
+Early texts like the Brahmanda Purana describe that there was nothing but an eternal ocean.
 From this, a golden egg called Hiranyagarbha, emerged.
-The egg broke open and Brahma, who had created himself within it, came into existence (gaining the name Swayambhu).
-Then, he created the universe, the earth and other things.
+The egg broke open and Brahma, who had created himself within it, came into existence (gaining the name Svayambhu).
+Then, he created the universe, the earth, and other things.
 He also created people to populate and live on his creation.

-However, by the 7th century, Brahma lost his importance.
-Puranic legends mention various reasons for his downfall.
-There are primarily two prominent versions of why Brahma lost his ground.
-The first version refers to Shiva Purana, where Brahma and Vishnu argued about who was the greatest among them.
-Then suddenly, they heard a voice and saw a huge lightning pillar.
-The voice asked them to find out the end of the pillar and whoever could find the end of the pillar would be the greatest.
-Vishnu went toward the bottom and Brahma went toward the top.
-Vishnu came back and accepted his defeat that he couldn't find the end.
-However, Brahma returned and lied that he could find the top end.
-The pillar was Shiva Linga and the voice was of Shiva and this lie infuriated Shiva.
-Angry Shiva cursed Brahma that he would never be worshiped henceforth.

-Historians believe that some of the major reasons for Brahma's downfall were the rise of Shaivism and Vaishnavism, their replacement of him with Shakti in the Smarta tradition and the frequent attacks by Buddhists, Jains and even by Hindu followers of Vaishnavas and Shaivites.